debobrad579/2025ontarioopen/README.md

 - Automated reciept emails

 ### Live Chessboard
-- Real-time updates powered by WebSockets
+- Real-time updates powered by WebSockets (see [https://github.com/debobrad579/lichess-stream](https://github.com/debobrad579/lichess-stream) for more details)
-- Fully responsive layout for any device
 - Displays all boards, move history (in Standard Algebraic Notation), and player clocks
 - Includes navigation controls to review previous moves
+- Fully responsive layout for any device

 ## 🚀 Deployment